 Italian Bodies: Race, Gender and National Identity in Modern Italian Literature|

 The metaphor of the nation as a body--a motherland, a fatherland, a body politic--is a familiar one.
 Italian literature is rich with images of Italy as a woman to be saved, a mother honored, a father avenged.
 But what are those bodies made of and how do they behave?
 What are the shapes and feels of the Italian body?
 In this course we will test the limits and possibilities of the metaphor, examining texts that offer different bodies and differing notions of what it means to be a body and to be Italian.
-As we read and discuss these texts we will take into account the times and places in which each narrative is situated, taking note of differences, commonalities, paying special attention to the ways these articulations of identity respond to transformations in the Italian national landscape.
-This course is conducted through the medium of Italian.
+As we read and discuss these texts we will take into account the times and places in which each narrative is situated, taking note of differences and commonalities, paying special attention to the ways these articulations of identity respond to transformations in the Italian national landscape.
+This course is conducted in Italian.

 ||Gen Ed Area Dept:

 |Course Format: Seminar||Grading Mode: Graded|

 ||Fulfills a Major Requirement for: (ITST)(RMST)

 Rame/Fo, Tutta casa, letto, chiesa (1977) * selections

 Ferrante, La figlia oscura (2006)

 Scego, La mia casa è dove sono (2015)* selections

 Selected readings on literary, gender and national theory will be made available.